Whren v. United States: Decision

 The court came to a unanimous decision, written by Justice Scalia:The temporary detention of a motorist upon probable cause to believe that he has violated the traffic laws does not violate the Fourth Amendment's prohibition against unreasonable seizures, even if a reasonable officer would not have stopped the motorist absent some additional law enforcement objective.

 If officers have probable cause to believe that a traffic violation occurred, they are allowed to stop a vehicle.
 Because the petitioners sped away at an "unreasonable" speed, the officers were given reasonable cause to stop the vehicle.
 A traffic violation occurred, which made the following search and seizure lawful.
 The officers did not ignore the danger of a pretextual stop but acted on a crime.

 The court also rejected the petitioners claim that the government's interest in traffic safety led to anxiety, confusion, and haste for Whren and Brown.
 There was nothing particularly harmful about the search and seizure.

 Scalia noted previous cases involving police stops.
 Using Delaware v.
 Prouse (1979) and other cases, Scalia claimed that because there was a traffic violation, the search and seizure did not violate constitutional rights: "such stops could be made regardless of an officer's true intentions."

 The Court agreed that race has no place in enforcement by pointing to the Equal Protection Clause.
 It claimed that as long as there was some probable cause of a traffic violation, the officer has the right to pull over a vehicle.

 Racial profiling

-A major racial issue in this case is the concern surrounding pretext stops.
-David Harris argues that pretextual traffic stops are "deepening distrust and cynicism by African Americans about police and the entire criminal Justice System."
+An issue in this case is the concern surrounding racially motivated pretextual stops.
+David Harris argues that pretextual traffic stops "[deepen] distrust and cynicism by African Americans about police and the entire criminal justice system."

+Subsequent developments

+In 2016, the United States Court of Appeals for the Ninth Circuit further ruled in United States v.
+Hector Magallon-Lopez that police can lie about witnessing traffic offenses during a stop as long as reasonable suspicion and/or probable cause exists beforehand (similar to Frazier v.
+Cupp).